MasakiOchi/-MLE_ORGM/README.md

 Code of the MLE.

 - Parameters
-  - g : network to infer the vertex sequence implimented by graph-tool
+  - g : Network to infer the vertex sequence implimented by graph-tool
   - K : Number of sine waves to consider in the envelope function.
   - beta, eta, sample_prob : Hyperparameters
-  - n_sm : Number of initial states for {a_k} to consider in order to avoid being trapped into the local minima.
+  - n_sm : Number of initial states for {a_k} to consider in order to avoid being trapped into local minima.
 The state with the highest likelihood is employed.
 - Return
   - vertex_sequence_max : Vertex sequence of the network
   - a_max : Model parameter {a_k}